SpiritXIV/Origins-Ascended/README.md

 - Impact: 2

 Powers:
-- Fragile Body
+- Fragile Body:
 Because how light and thin your body needs to be , you take twice as much base damage.
 You are also limited to 5 hearts.

-- Bubble Body
+- Bubble Body:
 If you body is build light enough for ou to float, then you are light enough to flough on water.

-- Lava Burn
+- Lava Burn:
 You will burn intaintly if you touch lava or fire.

-- Fluffy Body
+- Fluffy Body:
 You can survive fall damage, and levitate for a short peorid of time.

-- The Star Rod
+- The Star Rod:
 Swords do 2 more attack damage.

 ___________________________